-Diamond and gold production are now well down from their peaks, though South Africa is still number 5 in gold but remains a cornucopia of mineral riches.
+Mineral production, specifically diamond and gold production, are now well down from their peaks, though South Africa is still number 5 in gold and remains a cornucopia of mineral riches.

 It is the world's largest producer of chrome, manganese, platinum, vanadium and vermiculite.
-It is the second largest producer of ilmenite, palladium, rutile and zirconium.
+It is also the second largest producer of ilmenite, palladium, rutile, and zirconium.
 It is also the world's third largest coal exporter.
-South Africa is also a huge producer of iron ore; in 2012, it overtook India to become the world's third-biggest iron ore supplier to China, the world's largest consumers of iron ore.
+South Africa is further a huge producer of iron ore; in 2012, it overtook India to become the world's third-biggest iron ore mining supplier to China, the world's largest consumers of iron ore.

 "Although gold, diamonds, platinum and coal are the most well-known among the minerals and metals mined, South Africa also hosts chrome, vanadium, titanium and a number of other lesser minerals."

 The discovery of gold in the late 19th century spawned the development of the city of Johannesburg, Egoli, or the City of Gold.